httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Content-Digest now provides that capability.

 RFC 3230 allowed algorithms to define their output encoding format for use with the Digest field.
-This resulted in a mixed of formats such as base64, hex or decimal.
+This resulted in a mix of formats such as base64, hex or decimal.
 By virtue of using Structured fields, Content-Digest and Repr-Digest use only a single encoding format.
 Further explanation and examples are provided in {{sample-digest-values}}.